 The FTC has received well over 300 complaints in regards to the deceptive billing tactics used by Obesity Research Institute, LLC.

-The FTC has received well over 300 complaints about deceptive billing practices, and 100’s of visitor comments on our own Lipozene review echo the same thing.
+The FTC has received well over 300 complaints about deceptive billing practices, and 100’s of visitor comments on our own Lipozene review indicate the same thing.

 As a result…